nolanlawson/cordova-plugin-sqlite-2/README.md

 **WORK IN PROGRESS.
 PLEASE DO NOT USE YET.**

-A rewrite/fork of the [Cordova SQLite Plugin](https://github.com/litehelpers/Cordova-sqlite-storage) (aka "SQLite storage").
+A rewrite/fork of the [Cordova SQLite Plugin](https://github.com/litehelpers/Cordova-sqlite-storage).
 In most cases, it should be a drop-in replacement.

 This plugin allows you to use a [WebSQL](http://www.w3.org/TR/webdatabase/)-compatible API to store data in your Cordova/PhoneGap/Ionic app, by proxying to a SQLite database on the native side.
 The main